Principles for Designing Great Public Spaces

 Make Public Spaces Adaptable To Change

-Not every characteristic of a public space must be finalized upon its initial completion.
+Not every characteristic of a public space must be finalized upon its initial design completion.
 Funding for additional improvements to it can come later on.
 The buildings, streets, and other community features may also change over time.
-Due to these factors, you should make public spaces adaptable to change to make them truly effective in the long run.
+Due to these factors, you should design public spaces as adaptable to change to make them truly effective in the long run.
 You can leave much of the area more simplistic at first to give them great versatility.
 In this way, aiming for adaptability overlaps with encouraging social connections, since wide, open spaces are the most advantageous for flexibility.
 When people’s needs grow and change, a public space that isn’t overly adorned will then be easy to add new elements to without requiring the tearing down of lots of obsolete structures.

 Carefully Consider the Materials That You Use